tremor-rs/tremor-www-docs/docs/overview.md

 Tremor, in the near future, will add a clustering capability making it a distributed system.
 Tremor will still support client-server deployments through a 'standalone' mode of clustered operation.

-Tremor in 'standalone' mode can be though of as client-server or a 'cluster of one' depending on your own bias or preferences, dear reader.
+Tremor in 'standalone' mode can be thought of as client-server or a 'cluster of one' depending on your own bias or preferences, dear reader.